Sharpness of the percolation transition in the two-dimensional contact process: Preliminaries

-{\bf Remark:} It is trivial from the definition of $\la_c$ that for $\la$ below $p_c$ no percolation of occupied vertices occurs; that is, ${\bnu}_{\la}(|\calC| = \infty) = 0$.
-As we mentioned in the Introduction, Liggett and Steif (\cite{LiSt06}) showed that if $\la$ is large enough, percolation does occur.
+\begin{rem*} It is trivial from the definition of $\la_c$ that for $\la$ below $p_c$ no percolation of occupied vertices occurs, that is, ${\bnu}_{\la}(|\calC| = \infty) = 0$.
+As we mentioned in the \hyperref[sec1]{Introduction}, Liggett and Steif \cite{LiSt06} showed that if $\la$ is large enough percolation does occur.
 It seems to be widely believed (but no proof is known yet) that the critical value for having percolation is strictly larger than $\la_c$.
+(See \cite{LiSt06} where this problem is formulated.) \end{rem*}

-A well-known and very useful way to describe the contact process is by means of a space-time diagram (graphical representation): Consider for each vertex $v \in \Z^2$ its `time axis' $\{v\} \times (-\infty, \infty)$, and consider five independent Poisson point processes on this time axis: one with rate $\la$ for each of the four directions (left, right, up, down) in the lattice, and one to indicate a transition from $1$ to $0$.
+A well known and very useful way to describe the contact process is by means of a space--time diagram or graphical representation (see, e.g., \cite{Li85} for historical background and references).
+Consider for each vertex $v \in \Z^2$ its ``time axis'' $\{v\} \times (-\infty, \infty)$ and consider five independent Poisson point processes on this time axis: one with rate $\la$ for each of the four directions (left, right, up, down) in the lattice and one to indicate a transition from $1$ to $0$.
 The Poisson processes of the different vertices are independent of each other.

-The interpretation of a Poisson point on the time axis of $v$ at time $t$ for (say) the direction `right' is that if $v$ is in state $1$ at time $t$, it `infects' the vertex $v + (1,0)$.
-(That is, if the latter vertex is not occupied, it becomes occupied).
-To visualise this we draw an arrow from $(v,t)$ to $(v +(1,0), t)$.
+The interpretation of a Poisson point on the time axis of $v$ at time $t$ for (say) the direction ``right'' is that if $v$ is in state $1$ at time $t$, it ``infects'' the vertex $v + (1,0)$.
+That is, if the latter vertex is not occupied, it becomes occupied.
+To visualize this we draw an arrow from $(v,t)$ to $(v +(1,0), t)$.
+We say that $t$ is the time coordinate of the arrow.
 For each of the other three directions we act similarly.
-The interpretation of a Poisson point in the fifth process on the time axis of $v$ at time $t$ is that if $v$ is occupied (in state $1$) at time $t^-$, it becomes immediately vacant ($0$).
-In the space-time picture this is marked by the symbol $*$ at $(v,t)$ (see e.g. \cite{Li99}, Part I, Section 1).
+The interpretation of a Poisson point in the fifth process on the time axis of $v$ at time $t$ is that if $v$ is occupied (i.e., in state $1$) at time $t^-$, it becomes immediately vacant~($0$).
+In the space--time picture this is marked by the symbol $*$ at $(v,t)$ (see, e.g., \cite{Li99}, Part I, Section 1).